Corvid-19 (Coronavirus): Latest holiday advice and information

 Government advice is currently to avoid all non-essential travel and to limit social interactions to a minimum.

 The Highlands and Islands are essentially shutting down.
-Many B&Bs, guest houses and hotels are cancelling bookings, all restaurants are closed and ferry operators are unable to guarantee sailings.
+Many B&Bs, guest houses and hotels are cancelling bookings, all restaurants are closed and ferries are only taking islanders and essential workers.
 Train, plane and bus services are all being reduced with many services already cancelled.

 Visitors are being asked to avoid coming to the Highlands & Islands until further notice.
 We only have very limited hospital beds and shops and an influx of tourists at the height of the pandemic risks overwhelming health provision and creating serious food shortages.